elastic-rs/elastic/README.md

 - `reqwest`/`hyper` for HTTP transport
 - `serde` for serialisation

-There hasn't been much effort put into abstracting these dependencies at this stage, and `elastic` can't stabilise until these libraries and few others do.
+There hasn't been much effort put into abstracting these dependencies at this stage, and `elastic` can't stabilise until these libraries and a few others do.

 ### Methodology